moshelando/gotten_to_the_point/md/biology/chapter5b.md

 In a **chemical reaction**, **reactants** are turned into **products.**

 - **Anabolic Reaction:** Smaller molecules bond to form larger molecules
-- **Catabolic Reaction:** Larger molecules decompose to form smaller molecules
+- **Catabolic Reaction:** Larger molecules decompose to smaller molecules

 **Reaction Pathway**: There may be one or more **transition states** between the reactants and products.
 The total path of reactants, transition states, and products is the reaction pathway.